SuperOfficeDocs/superoffice-docs/docs/en/api/search/find-selection/how-to-search.md

 description: Details what new selections are, and how to work with them in code.
 author: {AnthonyYates}
-keywords: Selection, Find, Search so.topic: howto so.envir: online, onsite so.client: netserver so.version: 9.2
+keywords: Selection, Find, Search
+topic: howto
+envir: online, onsite
+client: netserver
+version: 9.2
 ---

 # How to Search using Find Selections